-She completed medical school at the University of Toronto, an Internal Medicine residency at Memorial University in Newfoundland and fellowship training in Allergy and Clinical Immunology at the University of Manitoba.
-She currently practices Allergy and Clinical Immunology in Richmond Hill and Toronto.
-Thanks to her mother, she is fluent in Cantonese and English.
+She completed medical school at the University of Toronto, an Internal Medicine residency at Memorial University in Newfoundland and subspecialist fellowship training in Allergy and Clinical Immunology at the University of Manitoba.
+She practices Allergy and Clinical Immunology.
+Presently residing in Toronto-St. Paul’s, she has an office on Eglinton Avenue and another in Richmond Hill.

 Teresa was a Green Party of Ontario candidate in 2 previous elections, in Thornhill (by-election) and Willowdale.

 As mother of a 3-year-old daughter in preschool and a 5-year-old daughter in public school, Teresa is a staunch supporter of public school education and seeks to merge Ontario’s 4 school boards to better serve our students, teachers and education staff.
 She also supports increased government investment in affordable and safe childcare, for stronger support of working families.